Hitta/.github/PULL_REQUEST_TEMPLATE.md

-## Problem, solution or enhancement?
+## Description Problem, solution or enhancement
 _Describe the purpose of the pull request_
 _Mention other relevant changes & include screenshots if they could help the review_